zorlack/meatspace-designs/TurntableTractionDrive/README.md

 | 16' Diameter Turntable Max Speed | 194 FPM ÷ 50' | 3.8 RPM |
 | 24' Diameter Turntable Max Speed | 194 FPM ÷ 75' | 2.6 RPM |

 **Integration Note:** *If you find that the drive speed is not large enough for your large turntable design, your best bet, depending on your choise of motor and VFD, is to overdrive the motor past 60Hz.
 (Most VFDs let you run up to 360Hz, but you will want to check your motor and drive documentation first.)
-Alternatively you could swap out the 6" drive wheels for a larger diameter wheel, but be aware that this will affect the available startup torque.*
+Alternatively you could swap out the 6" drive wheels for a larger diameter wheel, but be aware that this will reduce the available startup torque.*

 <image alt="Right Bearing Gusset" src="images/right-gusset.jpg" width=400 />

-It's also worth noting that this machine will sit on the floor.
-Because of I wasn't going to be able to through-bolt the pillow block bearings.
-That means that the steel would have to be drilled and tapped, and that I would need additional thickness on the bottom layer in order to have appropriate thread engagement.
-I've called these parts gussets and there are three of them: Two supporting the lower bearings and one supporting the motor mount.
+The Turntable Traction Drive is designed to sit on a flat surface.
+Because of this I couldn't through-bolt the pillow block bearings.
+That means that the steel would have to be drilled and tapped.
+Because the steel is only 1/4" I would need additional thickness on the bottom layer in order to have appropriate thread engagement.
+To resolve this, I designed three "gusset" parts: Two supporting the lower bearings and one supporting the motor mount.
+They are meant to be welded down then drilled and tapped, such that the threads are continuous.

 ### Turntable Eccentricity